nus-cs2103-AY2122S2/ip/docs/README.md

 Deadline tasks can be marked and unmarked.
 They also have a date time to be completed by.

-The format of deadline should be ‘YYYY-MM-DD HH:MM’
+The format of deadline should be ‘YYYY-MM-DD HHMM’

 Example of usage: `deadline [task description] /by [date time]`